gorriecoe/silverstripe-dbstringextras/README.md

 ### SplitLines

-Separates this string by lines into multiple an ArrayList.
+Separates this string by lines into an ArrayList.

 Template
 ```